Fun Ideas to Mix Up Your Mashed Potatoes This Year | Holiday Sid…

 4) Think Trifle (It Isn't Just for Dessert!)

-Ryan creates a savory trifle by layering mashed potatoes with pesto (he adds sage to tie it to other Thanksgiving dishes that use the herb), caramelized pearl onions and crispy bacon.
+Ryan creates a savory trifle by layering mashed potatoes with pesto (he adds sage), caramelized pearl onions and crispy bacon.
 He tops it with crispy leeks and fresh chopped herbs, but you can use whatever ingredients and combos you like.
 The trifle can be served right away or reheated later and looks great when you cut into it like a lasagna.

 Use store-bought pesto or try Ryan's sage version: